intro-to-data-science-21-workshop/13-CamilaBeer-Interactivegraphicswithplotly/README.md

 - [Bar Charts | R  and Line Plots | R] (https://plotly.com/r/bar-charts/)
 - [Setting the Font, Title, Legend Entries, and Axis Titles] (https://plotly.com/r/figure-labels/)
 - [Preface | Interactive web-based data visualization with R, plotly, and shiny] (https://plotly-r.com/preface.html)

+## License
+The material in this repository is made available under the MIT license.

+## Statement of contributions
+Rodrigo Bolanos and Camila Beer prepared the practice material, the recording, post-processed the recording, and  presentation slides.